 Healthcare fraud is usually part of the investigations into opioid distribution cases when it can be asserted that the acts were “characterized by deceit, concealment, and violation of trust.”
 A medical professional using his or her license for personal gain is particularly heinous.

 Racketeering is also a common charge brought when law enforcement charges perpetrators.
 The 18 U.S. Code Chapter 96 Racketeer Influenced and Corrupt Organizations Act (RICO) is used to prosecute conspiracy to commit unlawful business practices.
 Insys Therapeutics, the manufacturer of a fentanyl drug, rewarded doctors with financial incentives to prescribed large quantities of their fentanyl product, and are going on trial in Boston currently.

 Opioid Addiction Class Action Lawsuits

 The U.S. Food and Drug Administration Office of Criminal Investigations press releases detail major pharmaceutical investigations.
 The owner of Insys Therapeutics Inc. was arrested for control of a nationwide conspiracy to profit by bribing doctors to distribute their fentanyl spray manufactured for cancer patients.

 Addiction to Painkillers

 Abuse of prescription medications is drug abuse according to federal law.
 Substance abuse doesn’t qualify as a disability, but permanent brain and organ damage from substance abuse may be the basis of a disability claim.
 Even liver damage is reversible.
-Doctor patient relationships are indicative of justified use of narcotic drugs.
+Doctor-patient relationships are indicative of the justified use of narcotic drugs.
 Patients who “doctor shop” for large quantities of oxycodone go outside the physician-patient relationship to get them.

 Class Action Updates